czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 Always ruthlessly successful, and always miraculously efficient, Renard would make sure this time was not any different.
 Nature, like everything else, would not delay his plans any more than he could stand, and after five minutes of waiting Renard's patience was thoroughly trashed.

-The rain must cease---he commanded it.
+The rain must cease—he commanded it.

 And it did.